smcgdub/JS-Tip-Calculator/README.md

 ## **8. Contact**

 * 8.1  This website and all of its content is for educational purposes only.
+There is no monetization generated from this site.

 <hr>